 There are char and trout available in Windermere, although these are not as abundant as they used to be.
 Pike fishing, however, is excellent here all year round, and is regarded by many anglers as the best use of the lake.
-Not for new starters, the north end of Windermere is excellent for pike from October to March.
+Not for new starters, the north end is excellent for pike from October to March.
 As this is boat fishing, there are other users to consider, as well as the bankside habitat.

-Thirlmere is one of the most scenic of the Lakes, and very accessible.
+Thirlmere is one of the most scenic of the spots, and very accessible.
 It is home to brown trout, char, perch and pike.
 Unlike other lakes, Thirlmere does not have an abundance of fish.
 Its levels drop quite markedly at certain times of the year, and its fish have to fight hard to survive.
 This, of course, makes them excellent sport.
 The pike might not be the biggest, but they do what pike do best; fight.

 Esthwaite Water is great for anglers with varying levels of confidence.
 It is the largest stocked brown trout fishing Lake in the area, which is great for the local pike.
 There is bank and boat fishing available here all year round, with wheelchair friendly boats available for hire.
 The north side of the Water is kept for fly fishing only, but all angling methods are allowed in its southern basin.

 The second largest of the Lakes, Ullswater has quite a few opportunities for good fishing.
 This is mainly for its brown trout, which are here in abundance, although the season is quite short, only lasting from March to late June.
 There is bankside and boat fishing on Ullswater, although there are precious few boats available for hire on the Lake.
-As well as trout, Ullswater in the Lake District is home to the endangered and protected schelley, a fish unique to this part of the world.
+As well as trout, Ullswater is home to the endangered and protected schelley, a fish unique to this part of the world.
 Perch and pike are here, although in quite small numbers.

 This is a long Lake of the Lake District, at over 5 miles, and is about half a mile wide.
 It is home to the Coniston Boating Centre, which has excellent disabled facilities.
 The fish available here are char, perch, pike and trout.
 Most of the fishing here has dropped off in recent years, especially trout.
 Coniston anglers mainly target the pike nowadays, with 20 pounders usually caught every year.
 The best pike fishing here is in the winter, using dead bait.